HVS & CVS NEWS

 These members and their clubs share a common purpose, to keep alive the sights and sounds of the vehicles and machines that were an integral part of the automotive and transport history of Australia.
 Some of their vehicles are more than 100 years old, others are from the 1990s, some are rare, some are unique, and many are everyday vehicles from our nation's past.
 All are examples of our country's automotive culture and history.

-Heritage and historic vehicles are not still here with us by accident, they survive because someone has cared for them through time, or someone has rescued them just in time.
+Heritage and historic vehicles are not still here with us by accident, they survive because someone has cared for them through time, or someone has rescued them -just in time

 CONTENT INCLUDING TEXT, PHOTOS AND VIDEOS on this website are protected by Australian and international Copyright laws.
 If you wish to use text or images from this website please contact the CHMC Webmaster for details - All the content used on this website is owned by the CHMC or third parties with whom CHMC has negotiated permission for the right to use.
 For CHMC's copyright information click here